intel/intel-extension-for-tensorflow/docs/guide/python_api.md

 backend_cfg=itex.ConfigProto(gpu_options=itex.GPUOptions(onednn_graph=itex.ON))

-# Only allow setting once in backend device initialization
+# Only allow this setting once in backend device initialization
 # All operators will be executed in `GPU` backend with the option setting.
 itex.set_backend('GPU', backend_cfg)